CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/assets.md

 ![Node Costs](/images/nodecosts.png)

 Overhead costs refer to the capacity costs minus allocatable costs.
 This includes Kubelet, container runtime, and node operating systems and software.
 It does not include Prometheus, DNS, cert-manager, kube-system, or pods running with Kubernetes.
-To learn more about overhead costs, watch [Node Size Matters](https://www.youtube.com/watch?v=6vNI_O6sdvY), a presentation by Kubecost engineers from KubeCon 2023.
+To learn more about overhead costs, watch [Node Size Matters](https://www.youtube.com/watch?v=6vNI_O6sdvY), a presentation by nOps engineers from KubeCon 2023.